King County’s courts are ‘barely keeping up’ with a massive backlog of cases due to the COVID-19 pandemic

 While the county significantly reduced the population of its two adult jails during the pandemic, about 1,300 people who are mostly accused of committing violent felonies remain incarcerated each day as cases lag.
 The vast majority of them are awaiting trial and haven’t been convicted.

 Rogers remains hopeful the County Council will boost the Superior Court’s funding allocation to around $10.8 million.
-During the budget committee’s virtual meeting on Tuesday, several local attorneys and the executive director of the King County Sexual Assault Resource Center spoke in support of Rogers’ budget ask.
+During the budget committee’s virtual meeting Tuesday, several local attorneys and the executive director of the King County Sexual Assault Resource Center spoke in support of Rogers’ budget ask.

 Members of the budget committee signaled during Tuesday’s meeting that they were open to increasing at least some of the executive’s proposed allocations: Jeanne Kohl-Welles, the budget committee chair, said a lot of work lies ahead to craft the council’s amendment to the emergency supplemental budget, and Rod Dembrowski, the committee’s vice chair, called the proposed $3.6 million to the Superior Court “a pittance.”